opral/monorepo/inlang/source-code/cli/README.md

 npx @inlang/cli lint
 ```

+**Options**

+The translate command has the following options:

-The `lint` command is provided with an optional `--no-fail` flag, which will not fail the command if there are any linting errors.
+- `--no-fail`: If this option is set, the command will not fail if there are any linting errors.
+- `--project <path>`: Specifies the path to the project root.
+The default project root is the current working directory.
+- `--languageTags <tags>`: Specifies the language tags to lint.
+Defaults to all.
+Should be a comma-separated list of language tags specified in the `project.inlang.json`, e.g. `en,de,fr`.

 `lint` will read through all resources and find potential errors and warnings in the translation strings, for example, with the [@inlang/plugin-standard-lint-rules](https://github.com/inlang/monorepo/tree/main/inlang/source-code/message-lint-rules), it searches for **missing messages**, **missing references** and **identical patterns/duplicates**.